skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.3.12
+- Added form.visited(page) that allows us to determin if a page has already been visited

 ## New in version 2.3.10
 - Added form.unrequire() that allows us to override all required inputs.
 Useful for debugging